spray/sbt-revolver/README.md

 automatically restarts your application.
 When you press &lt;ENTER&gt; SBT leaves "triggered restart" and returns to the normal prompt keeping your application running.

-#### Hot Reloading

-*Note: JRebel support in sbt-revolver is not actively supported any more.*

-If you have JRebel installed you can let _sbt-revolver_ know where to find the `jrebel.jar`.
-You can do this either via the `Revolver.jRebelJar` setting directly in your SBT config or via a shell environment variable with the name `JREBEL_PATH` (which is the recommended way, since it doesn't pollute your SBT config with system-specific settings).
-For example, on OSX you would add the following line to your shell startup script:

-    export JREBEL_PATH=/Applications/ZeroTurnaround/JRebel/jrebel.jar

-With JRebel _sbt-revolver_ supports hot reloading:

-* Start your application with `re-start`.
-* Enter "triggered compilation" with `~products`.
-SBT watches for changes in your source (and resource) files.
-  If a change is detected SBT recompiles the required classes and JRebel loads these classes right into your running application.
-Since your application is not restarted the time required to bring changes online is minimal (see the "Understanding JRebel" section below for more details).
-When you press &lt;ENTER&gt; SBT leaves triggered compilation and returns to the normal prompt keeping your application running.
-* If you changed your application in a way that requires a full restart (see below) press &lt;ENTER&gt; to leave triggered compilation and `re-start`.
-* Of course you always stop the application with `re-stop`.

 ## Configuration

 The following SBT settings defined by _sbt-revolver_ are of potential interest: